What Are Mechanical Linkages and How Do They Work?

 What Is A Linkage?

-A linkage is a mechanical assembly that connects two or more components together within a system or application.
-Linkages have self-aligning capabilities, meaning that the components can maintain proper orientation even in the presence of external forces or misalignments.
-Linkages are primarily used to transfer motion between two components while reducing the impact of transmitted forces.
+A linkage is a mechanical assembly that connects two or more components within a system or application.
+Linkages can accommodate minor misalignment between connected components while maintaining controlled motion.
+They are primarily used to transfer motion between components while distributing or reducing transmitted forces.

 How Do Linkages Work?

-Linkages typically consist of rods, levers, or other elements that are connected by pivots or joints.
+Linkages typically consist of rods, levers or arms connected by pivots or joints.
 These connections allow the elements to rotate or move relative to one another while sustaining their alignment.
 The resulting mechanism ensures a seamless and controlled transfer of kinetic energy and motion between the ‘linked’ components.

 Some common materials used for manufacturing rod-based linkages include steel, stainless steel, and aluminium.
 These materials offer the desired blend of strength, durability, and corrosion resistance.
 Various plating and coating options are also available to provide colour choices and increased corrosion resistance for specific applications.